mariollesta/mariollesta/README.md

 Currently working at Cipherbit - Grupo Oesia where I am gaining experience in QA testing automation and Linux systems.

-I am passionate about software development, so my goal is to continue to grow and facing new challenges.

 ##
 ## Tech Stack: